-Under these programs, including the impact of the Texas Uncompensated Care and Upper Payment Limit program, the Texas Delivery System Reform Incentive program, and various other state programs, we earned revenues (before Provider Taxes) of approximately \$357 million during 2017, \$327 million during 2016 and \$307 million during 2015.
-These revenues were offset by Provider Taxes of approximately \$171 million during 2017, \$166 million during 2016, \$137 million during 2015, which are recorded in other operating expenses on the Consolidated Statements of Income as included herein.
-The aggregate net benefit from these programs was \$186 million during 2017, \$161 million during 2016 and \$170 million during 2015.
+Under these programs, including the impact of the Texas Uncompensated Care and Upper Payment Limit program, the Texas Delivery System Reform Incentive program, and various other state programs, we earned revenues (before Provider Taxes) of approximately \$387 million during 2018, \$357 million during 2017 and \$327 million during 2016.
+These revenues were offset by Provider Taxes of approximately \$179 million during 2018, \$171 million during 2017, \$166 million during 2016, which are recorded in other operating expenses on the Consolidated Statements of Income as included herein.
+The aggregate net benefit from these programs was \$208 million during 2018, \$186 million during 2017 and \$161 million during 2016.
 The aggregate net benefit pursuant to these programs is earned from multiple states and therefore no particular state's portion is individually material to our consolidated financial statements.
-In addition, under various disproportionate share hospital payment programs and the Nevada state plan amendment program, we earned revenues of \$55 million in 2017, \$53 million in 2016 and \$46 million in 2015.
+In addition, under various disproportionate share hospital payment programs and the Nevada state plan amendment program, we earned revenues of \$64 million in 2018, \$55 million in 2017 and \$53 million in 2016.

-X) Recent Accounting Standards: In August, 2016, the FASB issued ASU No. 2016-15, Classification of Certain Cash Receipts and Cash Payments, which adds or clarifies guidance of the classification of certain cash receipts and payments in the statement of cash flows with the intent to alleviate diversity in practice for classifying various types of cash flows.
-This ASU is effective for annual and interim reporting periods beginning after December 15, 2017, with early adoption permitted.
-We are currently evaluating the impact of this ASU on our statement of cash flows.
+X) Recent Accounting Standards: On January 1, 2018, we adopted ASU No. 2016-15, Classification of Certain Cash Receipts and Cash Payments, which adds or clarifies guidance of the classification of certain cash receipts and payments in the statement of cash flows, and ASU 2016-18, Restricted Cash, which requires an entity to show the changes in total cash, cash equivalents, restricted cash and restricted cash equivalents in the statement of cash flows.
+We adopted these ASUs by applying a retrospective transition method, which requires a restatement of our Consolidated Statement of Cash Flows for all periods presented.